hygieia/hygieia/jira-feature-collector/README.md

     #Start dates from which to begin collector data, if no other data is present - usually, a month back is appropriate (required)
     feature.deltaStartDate=2015-03-01T00:00:00.000000
     feature.masterStartDate=2008-01-01T00:00:00.000000

+    #Core Artifacts
+	# These arrays of status mappings must be completed in order for custom source system statuses to be providable by
+	# Hygieia.
+Currently, Hygieia only maps to the following 3 status mappings:  to do, doing, and done.
+You can find
+	# all available issue status mappings by going to your instance's version of the following API call:
+	# http://fake.jira.com/rest/api/2/status/.
+Your statuses are listed in the JSON response as "name."
+	feature.todoStatuses[0]=
+	feature.doingStatuses[0]=
+	feature.doneStatuses[0]=